 Another key component is a health care proxy, also known in Michigan as patient advocate designation.
-This is sometimes also sometimes called a durable power of attorney for health care.
+This is sometimes also sometimes called a durable power of attorney for health care in Michigan.
 As we explained in our April 9 post, a document with such a designation enables you to specify someone to make medical decisions for you if you are no longer able to do so.

 Having these documents in place can take a great burden off of your mind.
 This is especially true for many people who have chronic illness.

 Millions of Americans suffer from illnesses for which there is no known cure or effective treatment.